Pendfin/Blockstuff/h2_pubkey_Perttu.md

   - You can use private-public key pairs also for communication when using public key to encrypt the message.
 Bitcon uses only private key for encrypting so anyone can decrypt crypted contains e.g. when digitally signing

+### Overview of PGP - Send Encrypted and Signed Message
+Guide to send encrypted messages describes how to create public and private keys, how to simulate creating the trust each other and detailed instructions how to sen crypted messages with gpg

-Source: Karvinen 2023: PGP - Send Encrypted and Signed Message - gpg
+Source: Karvinen 2023: PGP - Send Encrypted and Signed Message - gpg (https://terokarvinen.com/2023/pgp-encrypt-sign-verify/)

 ### a) Pubkey today.